khos2ow/worldwind.arc.nasa.gov/content/web/get-started.md

 ---
 ### Our WorldWind globe so far

-So now you have a WorldWind globe up an running in a local instance of a minimal web server.
+Now you have a WorldWind globe up an running in a local instance of a minimal web server.
 These are the contents of our web application up to this point:

 index.html:
 {{< highlight html >}}